sorest-loki/COSC-4333-Multithreaded-ChatRoom-Project/README.md

 This project contains a server program and a client program.

-Both programs are based on Unix/Linux operating systems.
+Both programs are written for Linux operating systems.

 Before the programs can run, first save both files to an accessible directory.
 Open a new terminal, and go to the directory which the files are located.